Document Forgery Detection

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Abstract: Document forgery is an increasing problem for both private companies and public administrations.
 It can be said to represent the loss of time and resources.
-There are many classical solutions to these problems such as the detection of an integrated security pattern.
-In such cases, it is important that we resort to forensic techniques for the detection.
-The idea behind using these forensic techniques can also be implemented using artificial intelligence/machine learning which can be of lower cost and can provide the same or better results.
-The experimental result shows that multiple models have strong detection capability to detect multiple forgeries.
-In this paper, we have developed a different approach to detecting forgery in a document.
+There are many classical solutions to these problems, such as detecting an integrated security pattern.
+In such cases, we must resort to forensic techniques for detection.
+The idea behind using these forensic techniques can also be implemented using artificial intelligence or machine learning, which can be a lower-cost option and provide the same or better results.
+The experimental results show that multiple models have a strong detection capability for detecting numerous forgeries.
+In this paper, we present a novel approach to detecting forgeries in documents.
 The forgery we detect can be classified as hand-written signature forgery and copy-move forgery of any photo, text, or signature.
-We have developed a novel approach using capsule layers to detect a forgery in handwritten signatures.
-We also use ELA (Error Level Analysis) to detect any error in the compression levels of the image.
+We have developed a novel approach using capsule layers to detect forgery in handwritten signatures.
+We also use ELA (Error Level Analysis) to detect any errors in the image compression levels.

 Keywords: Document, Forgery Detection, Capsule Neural Networks, CNN, Copy-Move Forgery, Signature Forgery